 Desmond unites his mellow alto playing with baritone saxophonist Gerry Mulligan.
 This twelve-song album is the second recording of these jazz legends, the first being in 1957.

-The interplay between Desmond and Mulligan is a delight on the title song, “Two Of A Mind’.
+The interplay between Desmond and Mulligan is a delight, with the title song, “Two Of A Mind’ a particular highlight.